Lyle Moevao

 Lyle Moevao (born January 17, 1987) is a former professional and college football quarterback for the Oregon State Beavers football team.

 He played professionally in France for the La Courneuve Flash and Japan.
 Moevao was the starting quarterback for Oregon State for the 2008 season, throwing for 2,534 yards and 19 touchdowns with a quarterback rating of 128.41.
 He also helped the Beavers to a 3–0 victory in the 2008 Sun Bowl against the Pittsburgh Panthers.

 He was recently the Defensive Analyst for San Jose State University.
-Previous coaching stops in include Runningbacks coach for Northern Colorado University (2020), San Antonio Commanders-AAF (2019), Quarterbacks Coach @ Lewis & Clark College (2017-2018), QC/GA @ Oregon State University (2013-2016).
-He played professionally for 2 years in France (2011) and Japan (2012) top-level league after his college career.
+Previous coaching stops in include running backs coach for Northern Colorado University (2020), San Antonio Commanders-AAF (2019), quarterbacks coach at Lewis & Clark College (2017–2018), QC/GA at Oregon State University (2013–2016).
+He played professionally for two years in France (2011) and Japan (2012) top-level league after his college career.

 College career

 Moevao attended Oregon State University, where he played for the Oregon State Beavers football team for four seasons (2006–2009).
 During his time at Oregon State, he continuously battled for playing time alongside Sean Canfield.
-Moevao earned three letters for the Beavers and finished his career as one of the most successful quarterbacks in OSU history going 11-4 as a starter.
+Moevao earned three letters for the Beavers and finished his career as one of the most successful quarterbacks in OSU history going 11–4 as a starter.
 He finished his OSU career ranked in the top 10 in school history with 3,410 passing yards and 21 touchdowns.
 A pair of injuries ended his career after a single pass during his senior year following a Pac-10 Honorable Mention season as a junior.